When family and friends can’t, compassionate companions step in to make sure No One Dies Alone

 Through the NODA program, compassionate companions are the comforting hand and calming presence that embody respect and dignity to those who are on their end of life journey.
 Please consider a gift in support of this meaningful and sacred service.

 “No one should die alone… Each human should die with the sight of a loving face.” – Mother Teresa

-These programs only exist through the generosity of our community.
-We thank you for your support of the Providence St. Peter Hospital Respite Care Program through the 2021 Christmas in the Forest Fund A Need.
+This program only exists through the generosity of our community.
+We thank you for your support of the Providence NODA program through the 2023 Christmas in the Forest Fund A Need.

 For more information, please contact: